 Analysis and Award Winners

 We're constantly scouring the market checking for new or improved options to add to our review.
+Most recently we tested Mountain Hardwear's Ghost Whisperer 20, the heavier but far warmer version of the sleeping bag that completes their top end line of lightweight equipment.
 Marmot recently overhauled their performance line, and we tried out the Phase 30, which after testing took home our Top Pick for Water Resistance.
-We were also excited to check out Patagonia's new line of bags, and we gave their 850 our Top Pick if you're looking for a mummy bag.
 We also have a new recommendation for those on a tight budget who need something for warmer weather: the Kelty Cosmic Down 40.
 None of these contenders could quite match the Feathered Friends Flicker 40, which retains its top spot as our Editors' Choice winner (see review below).

 Best Overall Ultralight Sleeping Bag